ga-wdi-remote/js-mdn-treasure-hunt/README.md

 -   What new JavaScript feature allows you to set read-only constants in your code?

+-   What method can you call to get a list of all of the properties on an object?

 ## 2 Points Each

 -   What method(s) would allow you to extract the string 'rag' from the string